JDOC1005 & JDOC1006

 1.2 Course description

 Tort is one of the first subjects undertaken in the JD degree.
-Along with contract and unjust enrichment (also referred to as restitution), it forms part of the law of obligations, which covers the situations in which one person may be liable to another person in private (or civil) law.
-In tort, that liability is, generally, to pay damages as compensation for a rong The law of tort defines the circumstances in which an individual incurs responsibility for conduct that the law classifies as rongful In this sense, tort may be regarded as the private law equivalent of criminal law, which is, however, generally enforced against individuals by the State, rather than by another individual.
+Along with contract and unjust enrichment (also sometimes referred to as restitution), it forms part of the law of obligations, which covers the situations in which one person may be liable to another person in private law.
+In tort, that liability is, generally, to pay damages as compensation for a wrong.
+The law of torts covers a vast array of circumstances in which an individual incurs responsibility for conduct that the law classifies as wrongful.

 1.3 Course teachers